attila-m/password-checker/README.md

-The simplest python program in the whole world
+The simplest python programs in the whole world